Mother, grandmother, family and school counsellor

 Do you insist on only 'educational' digital content as being worthy of your child's attention?
 Well, you might want to think again, and here's why.
 Exposure to educational content and nothing else squeezes the joy and inspiration out of curiosity and exploration, till there's nothing left except frustration and inertia in your child.

-Being usefully engaged online is not just about schoolwork, homework and studies.
+Being usefully engaged online is not just about schoolwork, homework, and studies.
 Opportunities abound for creativity online.
-Your child can explore and learn anything that interests her through smartphones and tablets.
-Your child is a natural champion at engaging in creative exploration, provided you let her take the lead, and you follow her interests and are willing to learn from her.
-So, think twice before making rigid screen-time rules, which can destroy your child’s innate appetite for imagination and self-expression.
+Your child can explore and learn anything that interests them through smartphones and tablets.
+Your child is a natural champion at engaging in creative exploration, provided you let them take the lead, and you follow their interests and are willing to learn from her.
+So, think twice before making rigid screen-time rules, which can destroy your child's innate appetite for imagination and self-expression.

-Your child may well be learning to play a musical instrument, or composing a song with her friends, or listening to a serious podcast, or attending a virtual book-reading session, or learning good manners and etiquette from characters in an animated video.
+Your child may well be learning to play a musical instrument, or composing a song with their friends, listening to a serious podcast, attending a virtual book-reading session, or learning good manners and etiquette from characters in an animated video.
 The possibilities are endless when opportunity meets creativity.